PASTAplus/PEP/peps/pep-9.md

 **8. Get Resources**

-Goal: Return a list of resource keys owned by the principal.
+Goal: Return a list of resource identifiers owned by the principal.

 Use case:

-1. A client sends an authentication token to the *authorization service*.
+1. A client sends an authentication token to the *authorization service* in the message body.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* returns a success message if the user is authorized with the list of resource keys and resource labels in the body of the response.

-Notes: This use case supports the authorization process for PASTA API methods if the ACLs in the  `service.xml` file are not registered in the *authorization service* ACR registry.

 ```
-GET: /auth/resources
+POST: /auth/v1/resources

 getResources(token)
     token: a valid authentication token